 The McCormick Library has several collections that contain correspondence, diaries, and other materials related to the Civil War era.
 Some materials describe the experiences of soldiers during the war, or who served in the territories; others document the “home front” trials and anxieties, and some provide reflections or analysis after the war.

-Abstract Three volumes of journals kept by Carrie M. Walkup, a student at Northwestern Female College in the 1860s.
-The journals provide insight into student life and rules as well as information on being a student during the Civil War, the Copperhead convention, and the Presidential election of 1864.
+This series consists of an album and diary kept by Carrie M. Walkup, a student at Northwestern Female College in the 1860s, and a journal kept by her husband, A.V.
+Teeple.
+Her journals provide insight into student life and rules during the Amerivcan Civil War, the Copperhead convention, and the Presidential election of 1864.

 Rev. Willis Weaver was chaplain of the Illinois Commandery of the Military Order of the Loyal Legion.
 He had a scholarly interest in Edwin M. Stanton, President Lincoln’s Secretary of War.
 This collection of material consists of typescripts of several of his articles on Stanton, as well as the published version of an address on Stanton given before the Military Order of the Loyal Legion, Commandery of Illinois, in Chicago in 1927.